-Mechanical wear testing is utilized to characterize the tribological properties of a medical device by simulating the kinematics and kinetics of the human body, in an environment that closely simulates intended use.
+Medical device wear testing is used to characterize the tribological properties of implants and prosthetics by simulating the kinematics and kinetics of the human body, in an environment that closely simulates intended use.

-In general, wear testing programs are long-term endeavors.
-Testing is typically run at 1Hz to 5,000,000 cycles, with several mass loss evaluations throughout and a particle characterization following the testing.
-Typical wear projects last anywhere from 4-6 months.
+To ensure accurate results for extended use, medical device wear testing programs are generally long-term programs.
+Testing is typically run at 1Hz up to 5,000,000 cycles, with mass loss evaluations conducted throughout testing and a particle characterization performed post-test.
+Depending on the project requirements, a medical device wear test can last anywhere from 4-6 months.